As seen on

 What is Professional Indemnity Insurance?

+Professional indemnity insurance covers the costs of a legal defence, which can add to up many thousands of pounds, and compensation if you're found liable for giving negligent advice.
 Even if you are extremely diligent and honest, mistakes can happen.
 And even if you haven't done anything wrong and a claim is not justified, you'll still need to defend any liability claim made by a client or third party.
-Professional indemnity insurance can cover the costs of a legal defence, which can add to up many thousands of pounds, and compensation if you're found liable.

 Professional indemnity insurance (PII) is also called professional liability insurance or errors and omissions insurance (E&O).
 PII is a good complement to other types of business liability you might need, such as public liability or employers' liability insurance.